marlzjr15/Cignal-TV-folder-structure/one sports/README.md

 Contains global and reusable styles for the app.
 (Optional)

 ### `utils/`
-Holds helper functions like formatting dates or generating excerpts for articles.
+Holds helper functions like formatting dates.

 ---